 The 70,000 point signup bonus would yield a value of either 70,000 Qantas points, 35,000 Velocity points, Krisflyer Miles or Asia Miles.

 If you want to earn Qantas points, you’ll need to specifically opt-in to Qantas Points for an additional $49 annual fee, and this will preclude you from earning Citi Rewards points.

-The signup bonus on the card may be more valuable if you push it to Qantas Frequent Flyer, but the 2 point per $ earn on spend for Citi Rewards makes accruing Citi Rewards points from spend potentially more lucrative, along with the greater flexibility of transfers to many airline programs, rather than one.
+The signup bonus on the card may be more valuable if you push it to Qantas Frequent Flyer, but the 2 point per $1 earn on eligible Domestic Spend for Citi Rewards makes accruing Citi Rewards points from spend potentially more lucrative, along with the greater flexibility of transfers to many airline programs, rather than one.

-As a result, there is the option to pay the $49 fee for Qantas rewards on sign up, then change to Citibank Rewards in future.
+As a result, there is the option to pay the $49 fee for Qantas rewards on sign up, then change to Citi Rewards in future.